karpob/osse-obgen-bufr/README.md

 prepobs_errtable.global
 qscat_tabl

-@cmake points to a GEOSadas build to pick up cmake stuff.
+@cmake points to a GEOSadas's @cmake to pick up cmake stuff (various GEOS modules and netcdf).

 to build, source sourceMe.csh  and follow instructions replacing with $